-Professors P. Delaney (co-chair), C. Larsen Hoeckley (co-chair), P. Willis Associate Professor K. Mangrum, S. Skripsky Assistant Professors W. Jackson, R. McNamara, H. Shelton
+Professors P. Delaney, C. Larsen Hoeckley Associate Professor K. Mangrum, S. Skripsky Assistant Professors A. Jordan, R. McNamara, R. Minor

 Description of the Major.
 Studies in English lead to mastery in the skills of reading literature with precision and care, researching thoroughly, and writing with sensitivity and imagination.
 Literature invites us to attend to places, times, and selves beyond our own.
-It allows us to journey with those whose experiences resulting from their historical moment, race, class, or gender-differ from our own, giving us a wider view of the world and our particular place in it.
+It allows us to journey with those whose experiences-resulting from their historical moment, race, class, or gender-differ from our own, giving us a wider view of the world and our particular place in it.
 Learning to engage with the voices of others in literature with intellectual rigor, curiosity, and compassion increases our capacities for enacting justice and mercy in our communities and our world.
 By reminding us continually that there is more to life than the physical or the quantifiable, literature can stimulate imagination in ways that enhance and challenge faith.